 Every NFL team’s home, away opponents for 2023 regular season

-Every NFL team’s home, away opponents for 2023 regular season originally appeared on NBC Sports Chicago
+Every NFL team’s home, away opponents for 2023 regular season originally appeared on NBC Sports Bayarea

 Two hundred seventy-one games are in the books, and 272 more matchups have been determined.